top of page

 Educator

-Munakata has been invited to give workshop in music universities such as Högskolan för scen och musik vid Göteborgs Universitet, the Royal Danish Academy of Music, the Royal Academy of Music Aarhus, Birmingham Conservatoire, Cambridge University, Aichi University of Fine Arts, Darmstadt Summer Course, Bludenz Contemporary Music Festival, and Escola Superior de Musica de Catalunya.
+Munakata has been invited to give workshop in music universities all over the world, for example, Högskolan för scen ooh musik vid Göteborgs Universitet, the Royal Academy of Music Copenhagen, Birmingham Conservatoire, Cambridge University, Aichi University of Fine Arts, Darmstadt Summer Course, and Escola Superior de Musica de Catalunya, as well as in contemporary music festival such as Bludenz Contemporary Music Festival, Time of Music Viitasaari, Gaudeamus Utrecht, Daegu International Contemporary, to name a few.

 bottom of page